acdh-oeaw/Teaching_CBS4DH/lectures/git/git_1.md

    - Regarding the visibility of your repo, you have two options, either **Public** and **Private**.
 We will create a **public** repo for the purposes of this tutorial, but you could choose to have a private repo, for example, if you want to write some code before making your repo public.
    - An important step is creating a **README.md** file.
 Most GitHub repos have a README file.
 This will be placed in the upmost directory of your repo and will be displayed first when you open your repo.
 It is important to include such a file, because this is where you can give future users more detailed information about the contents of your repo or how to install/deploy the piece of software you are coding.
 However, for the purposes of this tutorial, we will **not** include a README.
    - We will now ignore `.gitignore`, but so that you know what this is about: `.gitignore` allows you to **specify files that should never be tracked in the repo**, for example invisible files that only serve specific operating systems (macOS has a tendency to create such files, such as `.DS_Store`, to store custom attributes of its containing folder).
    - Finally, you can choose a **license** to assign to your repo.
-While we can avoid to specify one for the moment, a license plays a fundamental role in determining how other people can reuse your software.
+While we can avoid to specify one for the moment, a license plays a fundamental role in determining how other people can reuse your work.
 4. You can now click on the green button **Create repository**.
 Congratulations! :tada: You now have a repository on GitHub.

 ## 3. Before starting with the command line